 You can get to the racecourse in several ways.
 It all depends on the mode of transport you prefer.
 Here are some of the options available to racegoers.

 Kempton is 16 miles from London.
 If you prefer to drive, you can easily find your way to the racecourse.
 The course sits on the A308.
 It is between Sunbury and Hampton Court on the Thames.
 When you get to Junction 1, you will only need to drive for one mile off the M3 through Junction 12 of the M25.

 You can catch a train from London to Kempton Park.
 The train station is conveniently located 200 yards from central London.
 From London Waterloo, it will only take you 45 minutes to reach your destination.

 Racegoers from overseas can access Kempton Park through various London airports.
 The best part is that you can call the racecourse management and book a spot for a helicopter landing.

-The Kempton Racecourse has massive parking.
-The priority is for the trainers, the disabled, and owners.
+The racecourse has massive parking.
+The priority is for the trainers, the disabled, and the owners.
 You may need to get there early to secure a parking space.

 Besides the exciting races, racegoers and punters can take advantage of the betting opportunities that this racetrack provides.
 With several top-tier events, you are likely to stumble upon some lucrative betting markets and odds.
 Pick the right bookmakers on the ground or online, and you might just win big.